flisat/val01/README.md

 ## Parts
 ### 8 RGB leds
-* When _LogOutPin1_ button is pushed, the 8 leds changed color one after other.
+* When _LogOutPin1_ button is pushed, the 8 leds changed color one after other
 * Color sequence : white -> red -> green -> blue -> off
 ### Logic Gate
-* AND, OR and XOR logic gate with button _LogInPin1_ and _LogInPin2_.
+* AND, OR and XOR logic gate with button _LogInPin1_ and _LogInPin2_
-* Return in led _LogOutPin_.
+* Return in led _LogOutPin_
-* Gate is changed randomly when _LogOutPin1_ is pushed.
+* Gate is changed randomly when _LogOutPin1_ is pushed
 ### Motor
-A potentiometer control the motor speed
+Motor speed controled by a potentiometer.

 ## Arduino